A-Bin1/Computational-Mathematics/README.md

 # Computational-Mathematics

-Samples with heavier focus on computational math accompanied with necessary statistical models, machine learning.
+Applied and computational math problems in LaTex along with relevant mathematical/stats modeling and machine learning projects.